 When the distance from the trace to the ground layer is increased, the field distribution will change and thus the effective Dk value seen by the signal traveling on the trace will also change.
 One might rightfully ask: what happens to the effective Dk value, and does it change the total losses along the interconnect?

 While it is true that changing the trace width modifies the field distribution around the trace, it only slightly changes the effective dielectric constant.
 This is because the width-to-dielectric thickness ratio required for controlled impedance is only slightly nonlinear for a microstrip, so doubling the dielectric thickness requires very nearly doubling the trace width to reach the same impedance.
 This gets you back to the same effective Dk value for your microstrips.
 This should explain why the loss tangent doesn’t need to change in order to get some losses back in your interconnects.

-When you need to design and route high speed and high frequency interconnects while accounting for conductor losses, use the best set of PCB routing features in Altium Designer®.
+When you need to design and route high-speed and high-frequency interconnects while accounting for PCB conductor losses, use the best set of PCB routing features in Altium Designer®.
 The integrated design rules engine and Layer Stack Manager give you everything you need to calculate the trace width needed to reach a specific impedance and account for copper roughness in your PCB material system.
 When you’ve finished your design, and you want to release files to your manufacturer, the Altium 365™ platform makes it easy to collaborate and share your projects.